States

 What are the signs of high-quality care in a rehab facility?

-You don't have to be a nurse to recognize good care.
-Look for staff who speak to residents with kindness: not talking over them or treating them like children.
+You do not need to be a nurse to recognize kindness.
+Look for staff who speak to residents with warmth.
+Not talking over them.
+Not treating them like children.

 What are the warning signs of poor care in a nursing home?